Do you need help logging into Standards Australia, installing software or viewing and downloading standards?

 Providing a link to a standard in Connect is best practice for student access - advise students that they can view, download and/or print a copy for their own later use.

-Visit Copyright & Licencing for more information and to download the Standards Warning Notice, or contact your Learning Services Librarian if you have any questions.
+Visit Copyright & Licencing for more information or contact your Learning Services Librarian if you have any questions.

 Best practice is to link to standards and limit what is shown to as little as possible in your teaching materials and recorded sessions.
 The warning notice should be added, as well as referencing/source information.